PrestaShop is a big project, with several moving parts. In this article you will learn how they are structured and how they work together.

 Like most traditional web applications, PrestaShop is heavily Database-driven.
 This means that all data is stored there.
 Regardless of whether it’s used in the BO or FO, the database is the Single Source of Truth.

-The purple cloud depicted above the Database is what we call the Core Business.
+The black cloud depicted above the Database is what we call the Core Business.
 It’s the big ensemble of code that manages what makes PrestaShop PrestaShop, also referred as “business logic”.
 It includes models, controllers, helper classes, and the like.

 PrestaShop controllers will generally output HTML pages, but on some cases they can output JSON or even XML.
-The structure of those pages is defined by Themes (depicted as pink blocks overlapping both the front-end and the back-end), which transform controller-provided data into HTML.
+The structure of those pages is defined by Themes (depicted as white blocks overlapping both the front-end and the back-end), which transform controller-provided data into HTML.
 This is true both for the FO and BO.

 Although PrestaShop 8 is bundled with default themes for FO and BO, only the FO supports third-party themes.